‘General Hospital’ Spoilers: Carly Wants Payback And Nelle Is The Likely Target

 Of course, Nelle didn’t really sleep with him, but Sonny can’t remember a thing about that night after being drugged by her.
 She made him think they did and now Carly may believe it as well.
 It is not definite as to how Carly finds out the truth about Nelle.
 She could have found the package that Nelle left for her that contained the confession tape from Sonny about that night.

 Another General Hospital speculation is that Ms. Hayes finally comes clean and tells her everything that she did.
-Lately Nelle has been having second thoughts after spending time with Michael and trying to fight her feelings for him.
+Lately, Nelle has been having second thoughts after spending time with Michael and trying to fight her feelings for him.
 Her identity has not been revealed yet as to whether she is related to Carly or just someone from her past that she has wronged.
 If she is somehow related to Michael’s mother, then a relationship with him is not a good thing.

 We are on our way !!!!! :)))) #GirlsGirlsGirls #LaurasWorld #Carly #Nelle :))) @chloelanier123